aivxx02/2FA-SecureCLI/README.md

 ![Security](https://img.shields.io/badge/Security-2FA%20Enabled-important)
 ![Supabase](https://img.shields.io/badge/Backend-Supabase-blue)

-SecureCLI is a secure command-line interface (CLI) app for user registration, login, and optional Two-Factor Authentication (2FA) using Google Authenticator, Microsoft Authenticator, or email OTP.
+SecureCLI is a secure command-line interface (CLI) app for user registration, login, and Two-Factor Authentication (2FA) using Google Authenticator, Microsoft Authenticator, or email OTP.
 This was built as part of my **cybersecurity portfolio** to demonstrate secure authentication practices and TOTP-based 2FA.

 ---